 All you have to do is remember to apply sunscreen and for god’s sake, get a taxi home.
 It’s honestly better for everyone, especially because you’ll get looped into protected coves and private swimming spots in a way that only a local captain could.

-Luckily, our friends at Lake Tahoe Boat Rides understand that boating and beer are like peanut butter and jelly.
-All of their boat rentals come with a captain, with boats ranging in size from 6 people to 35.
-Bachelorette parties, here’s looking at you.
+Luckily, our friends at Lake Tahoe Boat Rides & Boat Tahoe understand that boating and beer are like peanut butter and jelly.
+Boat rentals from either of them come with a licensed captain to keep you safe and show you all the best coves, beaches and hidden spots.

 What To Know Before Renting A Boat On Lake Tahoe?

 Before you sail out onto the big blue, there’s a few things to know about your Lake Tahoe boat rental.

 - Be cautious of strong winds and currents.
 The sheer size of Lake Tahoe makes it prone to the same conditions you’d see out at sea!
 Keep the sometimes challenging conditions in mind as you plan out your day.

 - The water is cold.
 Lake Tahoe’s surface water temperature hovers around the mid-60s in the summer.
 While a glacial lake full of snowmelt might be refreshing, clear and beautiful––it can also be dangerous for long swims or young kids.

 - Do your research!
 Some rentals charge for fuel and taxes outside of the hourly cost, others come with water toys and rentals included.
 While all are very, very fun, it’s worth researching what’s included before opting for the lowest price tag.

 - Follow the rules.
 Boat driver under 25?
 Driving while over the BAC limit?
 Fishing without a license?
 With the goal of keeping everyone safe, the Coast Guard actively patrols the lake and will hand out tickets if they catch you doing something you shouldn’t.
 There’s plenty of good, clean fun to be had, so learn the rules before you go, and follow ‘em!